Editorial Style Guide

 • He was the first to earn a Bachelor of Science in cybersecurity.

-Degree programs are not capitalized within text unless the program is a proper noun.
+Degree programs are not capitalized within text unless the program is a proper noun or is presented as part of a full degree.

-• She has a bachelor's degree in modeling and simulation. (preferred)
+• She has a Bachelor of Arts in Philosophy.

 Doctoral degrees